 - Adults can maintain their regular appearance without anyone knowing they have braces or feeling embarrassed

 There are other cosmetic dentistry services to consider, such as porcelain veneers.
 These are custom designed covers that are bonded to the front of the teeth.
-Dr. Hauser uses computer aided software and manufacturing equipment, called CEREC, to creates flawless, natural looking dental replacements.
+Dr. Phillipe and Dr. Hauser use computer aided software and manufacturing equipment, called CEREC, to creates flawless, natural looking dental replacements.

 Unlike traditional braces, veneers do not physically straighten the teeth.
 The thin, veneer covering is an effective cosmetic solution, but does not address the underlying structural problem.
-During your consultation, Dr. Hauser will discuss these options to help decide the best choice for you.
+During your consultation, our highly experienced dentists will discuss these options to help decide the best choice for you.

 What Can I Expect During My Invisalign Consultation?

 We want you to feel comfortable in our office and confident in our abilities to meet and exceed your expectations.
-Dr. Hauser and his staff are fully committed to providing excellent dental care for your entire family.
+Dr. Phillipe and Dr. Hauser and their staff are fully committed to providing excellent dental care for your entire family.

 During your first visit, we will use 3D imaging and obtain x-rays to create a digital impression.
-Dr. Hauser will use these digital images to generate a series of custom fitted plastic aligners that should be worn throughout the day (but can be removed for eating and brushing).
+The dentists will use these digital images to generate a series of custom fitted plastic aligners that should be worn throughout the day (but can be removed for eating and brushing).
 You will receive many aligners in advance, so you have less dental visits.

 Approximately every 2 weeks, you will switch aligners that will help progress to the next level of straightening.
-Approximately every 6 weeks, Dr. Hauser will check the progress and make any necessary adjustments.
+Approximately every 6 weeks, the dentists will check the progress and make any necessary adjustments.
 The entire process generally takes about a year, but you should start seeing results and improvement within weeks.

 Straight Teeth…Easy as 1,2,3